Table of Contents

 If the candidate descriptor is version 1, there are no changes.

-in the descriptor does not match the core the backing group is assigned to - the
+• the core_index in the descriptor does not match the core the backing group is assigned to

-is not equal to the session of therelay_parent
+• the session_index is not equal to the session of the relay_parent in the descriptor

 Backwards compatibility